ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Introduction

 \section{Introduction}

 Interplanetary coronal mass ejections (ICMEs) are among the primary drivers of space weather disturbances.
 These massive eruptions from the Sun occur more frequently during solar maximum \cite{richardson_2012} and are responsible for the most intense geomagnetic storms \cite{echer_2013}.
-Since their discovery in the $1970$'s \cite{gosling_1973, burlaga_1981, klein_1982}, ICMEs have been the subject of extensive research, with numerous studies focusing on their properties, propagation, and geoeffectiveness \cite<e.g.>[]{kilpua_2017}.
-These efforts have greatly advanced our understanding of their physical properties and have led to a number of publications of event catalogs, providing start and end times of ICMEs, as observed by various spacecraft \cite{jian_2006, lepping_2006, richardson_2010, Chi_2016, nieves_chinchilla_2018, nguyen_automatic_2019, Möstl_2020, nguyen_multiclass_2025}.
+Since their discovery in the $1970$s \cite{gosling_1973, burlaga_1981, klein_1982}, ICMEs have been the subject of extensive research, with numerous studies focusing on their properties, propagation, and geoeffectiveness \cite<e.g.>[]{kilpua_2017}.
+These efforts have greatly advanced our understanding of their physical properties and have led to a number of publications of event catalogs, providing start and end times of ICMEs, as observed by various spacecraft at L1 \cite{jian_2006, lepping_2006, richardson_2010, Chi_2016, moestl_2017, nguyen_automatic_2019, moestl2020_icmerate, nguyen_multiclass_2025}.

-Interplanetary coronal mass ejections (ICMEs) are typically characterized by an enhanced, smoothly rotating magnetic field, a declining solar wind velocity, and low plasma beta ($\beta$), where $\beta$ is the ratio of thermal to magnetic pressure.
+ICMEs are typically characterized by an enhanced, smoothly rotating magnetic field, a declining solar wind velocity, and low plasma beta ($\beta$), where $\beta$ is the ratio of thermal to magnetic pressure.
 They are often preceded by shocks and turbulent sheath regions, while their main structure is generally considered to be a magnetic cloud or flux rope.
-However, detecting ICMEs remains challenging due to the variability of their in situ signatures and the complex solar wind environment \cite<e.g.>[]{zurbuchen_2006, Chi_2016, kilpua_2017}.
-The observed signatures can vary significantly depending on factors such as the spacecraft trajectory through the ICME, interactions with other CMEs, or the presence of additional transient solar wind structures \cite<e.g.>{kilpua2009, good2018correlation, Lugaz_2018, salman2020radial, ruedisser_2024}.
+However, detecting ICMEs remains challenging due to the variability of their in situ signatures and the complex solar wind environment \cite<e.g.>[]{zurbuchen_2006, Chi_2016, kilpua_2017, al-haddad_2025_cme_repr}.
+The observed signatures can vary significantly depending on factors such as the spacecraft trajectory through the ICME, interactions with other CMEs, or the presence of additional transient solar wind structures, such as stream interaction regions (SIRs) \cite<e.g.>{kilpua2009, good2018correlation, Lugaz_2018, salman2020radial, davies_2022_multispacecraft, ruedisser_2024}.